 Farming in Protected Landscapes Programme

 Defra’s Farming in Protected Landscapes programme will be accepting applications from 1st July 2021.
 On Exmoor we will be delivering the programme.
+To demonstrate what the Farming in Protected Landscapes programme has delivered in its first year, National Parks England have produced a publication including case studies from projects funded across England.
+To read this document please click here.

 It is open to all farmers and land managers within a National Park or AONB in England as part of the Government’s Agricultural Transitional Plan, which sets out how Defra’s support for farmers and land managers is changing over the next few years.
+To see the projects that we have funded so far please see our Transparency of Funding page.

 What the programme will pay for